-Updated 20th November 2011 RETURN TO HOME PAGE
+Updated January 2018 RETURN TO HOME PAGE

-Standard letter & information for 2012 onwards
+Standard letter & information for 2018 onwards

 NEAP TIDES -- WEB SITES -- PILOTS CONTACTS -- OFFICE -- SWIM PERIOD Click on the above links to go direct to the listed section.
-"English" Channel Swimming & Piloting Federation Below is a brief outlook of the information for all new enquiries to get them started on their search for information reference swimming the English Channel.
-It is fairly comprehensive and gives you a starting point with most of the answers that someone seriously contemplating swimming the English Channel needs.
-There is also a lot more information within the web site pages on this site and in the archives on the 'Swimmers Chat site'.
-The "Swimmers chat site" is a independent forum and "virtual club" used by swimmers and interested parties world wide as a way to communicate through.
+Pedro Boats UK / CS&PS - Channel Swimming & Piloting Services.
+CS&PF - Channel Swimming & Piloting Federation.
+Below is a brief outlook of the information that will outline the preperation and registration involved to get started on ther searches reference swimming the English Channel.
+It will give you a starting point with most of the answers that someone seriously contemplating swimming the English Channel needs.
+There is a lot more information within the web site pages on this site and the CS&PF web site www.cspf.co.uk plus the archives files on the 'Swimmers Chat site'.
+The "Swimmers chat site" is a independent forum and "virtual club" used by swimmers and interested parties world wide as a way to communicate with each other and pass on information.
 It is part of Goggle Groups setup with a comprehensive web site offering an archive of past messages with extensive search facilities.
 If you would like to be invited please send the e-mail address with your request to the CS&PF secretary.
 The e-mail link is ------------ firstname.lastname@example.org

 The Federation is run by volunteers - not paid staff - to help swimmers realise their dreams of attempting to swim the English Channel.
 While It does Its best to manage things efficiently please remember that the volunteers all have other work to do and full time businesses to run or jobs to go to.
 The CS&PF are now recognised as one of the Governing bodies of English Channel Swimming as well as being a world wide club offering assistance and guidance to anyone who has a "English Channel dream" Please understand that Channel Swimming is both an “Extreme & Endurance” sport.
 Safety has to come first, second and third.
-There is a reason for the rules we work under and the paperwork we request to make your swim attempt as safe as possible.
+There is a reason for the rules that the pilots and orgasations work under and the paperwork requested is to make your swim attempt as safe as possible.
 You have a "Duty of Care" to yourself and your team to be as 'best prepared' as possible and understand the task you are taking on.

+If you need help and information setting up your swim, training or general advise the best way to get it is through the web pages, and to become a member of the "swimmers chat site".
+That way you can ask questions, add your comments, and get a lot of help and advice from other swimmers and trainers.
+You can also find out if anyone local to you is training for a swim or has tried one.
+The "Chat site" is a free site that any open water swimmers and interested persons can join.
+It is not a CS&PF only chat site.
+You check the availability of CS&PF / CS&PS pilots and reserve places by going to the pilots direct, the organisations offices do not always have an up to date list unfortunately.
+(See the "Pilots & Escort boats" pages for Pilot information and their e-mail addresses).
 By going direct to the pilot you will find out first hand what is still available.
-You can reserve your place with them directly.
-Do not committ yourself to a pilot booking until you are sure you want to make an attempt.
-You will be signing a legally binding agreement and any monies paid are NON REFUNDABLE.
-You usually have to pay a booking fee to confirm your place.
-This is non refundable and usually in adition to your swim deposit payment.
-Once you have made your commitment, agreed terms and dates with the pilot and paid the booking fee or deposit please let the office know so that you can be added to the swim lists.
+Do not commit yourself to a pilot booking until you are sure you want to make an attempt.
+You will be signing a legally binding agreement and any monies paid are usually NON REFUNDABLE.
+You will usually have to pay a booking fee to confirm your place.
+Once you have decided to make your commitment agree terms and dates with the pilot and pay the booking fee or deposit to confirm your reservation.
+Your pilot will advise you what happens next.
 Make sure you understand how the pilots work and what their terms of business are as laid out in their contracts.
-The pilot will advise you of their fees, payment methods and when the deposits need to be paid by.
+Confirm payment methods and when the deposits need to be paid by.
 Your pilots swim contract is an agreement between you and the pilot - The pilots are all running the own businesses.
-The CS&PF recognise and register the pilots included on their list.
-It has no involvement in setting, arranging or collecting any pilots fees.
+The CS&PF and Pedro Boats UK / CS&PS recognise and register the pilots included on their list but It has no involvement in setting up, arranging or collecting any pilots fees.
 You should keep a copy of everything in a personal file for future reference.
-Always keep a copy of the pilot contract and the CS&PF application plus medical.
+Always keep a copy of the pilot contract and the CS&PF application plus any medical forms.